Magic-wei/Magic-wei.github.io/_pages/projects_index.md

     - image_path: /assets/images/path_tracking_review.png
       alt: "placeholder image 2"
       title: "Path Tracking Algorithms Review and Verification"
-      excerpt: 'Leading a group of four beginner-level members, I sponsored this project to review papers and implement some practical algorithms in V-REP and real unmanned ground vehicles to make better assessment for path tracking algorithms in a unified framework and platform.
+      excerpt: 'Leading a group of four beginner-level members, I sponsored this research to review papers and implement some practical algorithms in V-REP and real vehicles to make better assessment for path tracking algorithms in a unified framework and platform.
 I developed a new framework for motion control algorithms for better developing and verifying, which unified the interfaces used in real vehicle platform and V-REP simulation platforms.'
 #      url: "/path_tracking_review_project"
 #      btn_label: "Read More"
 #      btn_class: "btn--primary"